Booker scores 40 as Suns hand 76ers 1st loss, 114-109

-PHOENIX (AP) — Devin Booker scored 40 points, Ricky Rubio added 21 points and 10 assists, and the Phoenix Suns beat the NBA’s final undefeated team by knocking off the Philadelphia 76ers 114-109 on Monday night.
+“That’s the love I get here.
+It’s been unconditional since day one,” Booker said.
+“It’s good to feel the energy in there.
+The fans are getting what they want — a hard-working team that pushes the issue every night.”

+Phoenix (5-2) continued its run as one of the most surprising teams in the NBA, knocking off the previously undefeated 76ers, who played without star center Joel Embiid because of his two-game suspension for an altercation with Minnesota’s Karl Anthony-Towns on Oct.
+30.

-Phoenix (5-2) is three games over .500 for the first time in more than four years.
-The surprising Suns are on a three-game winning streak and off to their best seven-game start since 2013.
+Ricky Rubio added 21 points and 10 assists for the Suns, who are three games over .500 for the first time in more than four years.
+Phoenix is on a three-game winning streak and off to its best seven-game start since 2013.

-Booker, serenaded with MVP chants from the home crowd in the fourth quarter, has 6,003 points in his career.
-He’s the eighth-youngest player in NBA history to reach 6,000.
-The fifth-year guard, who turned 23 last week, finished 15 of 19 from the field, including 3 of 4 from 3-point range, and 7 of 7 on free throws.
+Booker now has 6,003 points in his career, becoming the eighth-youngest player in NBA history to reach 6,000.
+He turned 23 last week and finished Monday’s game 15 of 19 from the field, including 3 for 4 from 3-point range, and 7 of 7 on free throws.

+“I’ve said it for a while: He’s a complete basketball player,” Phoenix coach Monty Williams said.
+“He’s competitive, not afraid of the moment.
+He makes big plays.”

 Phoenix pushed ahead 100-93 midway through the final quarter, but the lead quickly disappeared and Al Horford tied the game when he came flying down the lane for a one-handed, putback slam.

-From that point, it was back and forth until the Suns went up in the final few minutes when Booker and Kelly Oubre Jr. made big buckets to put them in front for good.
+From that point, it was back and forth until the Suns went up in the final few minutes when Booker and Kelly Oubre Jr. made big baskets to put them in front for good.

-Playing without suspended star Joel Embiid, the Sixers (5-1) were led by Horford’s 32 points.
-Horford tied a career high with five 3-pointers and shot 13 of 20 from the field.
+The Sixers (5-1) were led by 32 points from Horford.
+He tied a career high with five 3-pointers and shot 13 of 20 from the field.
 Tobias Harris added 24 points and Furkan Korkmaz had 20.

+“We have to definitely give them credit,” Harris said.
+“They came out and played a heck of a game.
+They were able to make shots.”

 Horford nailed a 27-foot 3 at the buzzer to put the 76ers ahead 61-55 at halftime.
 The 13-year veteran shot 6 of 7 from the field in the first half, including 3 of 4 from 3-point range.